umbraco/UmbracoDocs/new-backoffice/extending/package-manifest/README.md

 ## JSON Schema

-The `umbraco-package.json` file has a JSON schema that allows editors such as Visual Studio, Rider and VSCode to add autocomplete/IntelliSense support.
+The `umbraco-package.json` file has JSON schema that allows editors such as Visual Studio, Rider, and VSCode to add autocomplete/IntelliSense support.
 This helps to avoid mistakes or errors when editing the `umbraco-package.json` file.

 ### Adding inline schema